bhagyapuranik/texp_for_robustness/README.md

 ## Training

 The default parameters and settings to train a TEXP-VGG-16 model are loaded in src/sh/train.sh.
-To lauch the training, execute the following from the project directory.
+To launch the training, execute the following from the project directory.
 It also saves the checkpoint.

 ```bash
 bash src/sh/train.sh